 If you are not so lucky, consider doing small tours or even finding a guide.
 Australia has an interesting history, varied topography and many animals local only to Australia.
 You will be glad for the extra insight you might get!
 You can even take a specialized tour to see unique things.

 These are just a few tips for visiting Australia.
-Many of the tips we discovered when heading on to SE Asia, also were true for Australia – there are lots of great beaches and beautiful sites, the people are friendly but it can be REALLY hot and you do need to get off the beaten path!
+Many of the tips we discovered when heading on to SE Asia, also were true for Australia.
+There are lots of great beaches and beautiful sites and the people are friendly.
+But it can be REALLY hot and you do need to get off the beaten path!

 What would you add to our list of tips for visiting Australia?
 Is there something on our list you don’t agree with?